mlogwood/mlogwood.github.io/README.md

 ## Introduction
 In financial markets, understanding the dynamics between trading volume and volatility is crucial for traders and investors.
 Trading volume refers to the total number of shares exchanged during a specific period, while volatility measures the extent of price fluctuations in a stock over time.
 These two factors are often interconnected—when market uncertainty rises, trading activity typically spikes, which in turn can lead to greater price swings.
 As such, recognizing a relationship between volume and volatility can offer valuable insights into market sentiment, potentially helping market participants anticipate future price movements and trends.
 This project focuses on examining the correlation between trading volume and volatility for a selection of Dow Jones Industrial Average (DJIA) stocks, aiming to quantify and better understand how these two variables interact.

 To explore this relationship, Pearson correlation analysis is applied, a statistical method used to measure the strength and direction of the linear relationship between two variables.
-The Pearson correlation coefficient (r) ranges from -1 to +1, where a value closer to +1 indicates a strong positive correlation, -1 suggests a strong negative correlation, and 0 implies no linear relationship.
+The Pearson correlation coefficient $r$ ranges from -1 to +1, where a value closer to +1 indicates a strong positive correlation, -1 suggests a strong negative correlation, and 0 implies no linear relationship.
 By applying this method to the daily trading volume and volatility data of selected DJIA stocks, this project investigates whether an increase in trading volume corresponds to an increase in price volatility.
 A significant positive correlation could suggest that higher trading volumes are indicative of heightened market uncertainty, while a weak or no correlation would challenge this assumption.
 Understanding the results of this analysis could help investors recognize early signs of potential market instability and adjust their strategies accordingly.

 ## Data
 The dataset used in this project is the Dow Jones Index data, which includes daily stock data for multiple companies.